 This modern flat-roof design is the perfect family home.
-The clean white colours and manicured front yard make this house a minimalist’s dream.
+The bright white colours, clean lines and manicured greenery make this house a minimalist’s dream.

 If you’re the kind of person who prefers neat and small over expansive and grand, then you’re going to love this design.
 This simple two-storey home strikes the perfect balance between visually appealing and practical.
 Small house design based on minimalism and a less-is-more approach can do wonders – a de-cluttered space equals a de-cluttered mind!

 It may seem complicated to plan and build a house on a hillside, but the breathtaking views and unique elements are sure to be worth the effort.
-This home includes a split-level design, modern exterior, glass walls and copper screens, an expansive pool, timber stairs, an open-concept kitchen and so much more.
+If you’re building on a hill, your home might include a split-level design, modern exterior, glass walls and copper screens, an expansive pool, timber stairs, an open-concept kitchen and so much more.

 Out-of-the-box house designs

 Love glamping?
 Then you’ll love to be in your own personal glamping inspired tent house.
-Designed to mix in with the surrounding forest environment, this four-bedroom home is larger than it seems with ample living space and stunning views from every room.
+Designed to mix in with the surrounding forest environment, tent homes can be larger than they seem from the outside, with ample living space and stunning views from every room.

-The two-bedroom, 1,200-square-foot modern fisherman’s cottage has a shingled exterior with an asymmetrical hip roof.
+The two-bedroom, 1,200-square-foot modern cottage has a sandstone exterior with an asymmetrical flat roof.
 Window walls wrap the beach-facing facade, creating the feeling of being on a boat.
-A square skylight means the mezzanine loft receives plenty of sun.

 The design possibilities for a house like this are almost endless.
 The open floor plan means you can insert or remove walls almost anywhere, because a dome home doesn’t need any interior framing.
 This home is a blank canvas with plenty of possibilities!

-This one has a little bit of everything, multiple materials, curved edges, straight edges, lots of natural light and an art/ sculptural detail.
+This one has a little bit of everything.
+Using multiple materials brings a lot of visual interest to the exterior, including this timber-lined roof.
 It’s a lot but it’s actually not over the top when you see it.

 If you’re wanting a wow-factor on the outside of your house, why not add a mural by a local artist.
 It doesn’t have to be extravagant but something to add a pop of colour.

-This modern vacation home has living spaces on the upper floor, as well as plenty of covered parking and storage below.
-The exterior features beautiful stacked stone, cable railings, and commercial-style windows and door units.
-There’s no shortage of storage and relaxation space in this home, with 110 sq. ft. on the parking level and 177 sq. ft. of balcony on the main level.
+This modern home has living spaces on the upper floor, as well as plenty of covered parking and storage below.
+The exterior features beautiful stacked stone and commercial-style windows and door units.
+There’s no shortage of storage and relaxation space in this home.
 It also includes energy-saving features such as spray-foam roof insulation, internal foam wall insulation, an on-demand water heater, and high-efficiency air conditioning.